-Well, your only real option is to build your own email list from scratch!
+Well, your only real option is to work on building your own email list!
 Let’s see what the best ways to do this are.

-The easiest way to start an email list is to collect email addresses on your website.
+The easiest (and the best) way to start a list is to collect emails on your website.